agentrickard/domain/domain_conf/README.txt

 ----
 2.2   Configuration Options

-When active, the Domain Conf module provides a 'settings' link next to each entry in your Domain Access list (found at path 'admin/structure/domain').
+When active, the Domain Conf module provides a 'settings' tab when editing an entry in your Domain Access list (found at path 'admin/structure/domain').

 For each registered domain, you have the option of saving settings that will